CaetanoGenete/Visualise-Suffix-Tree/README.md

     //avoid unecessary data in nodes
     this.slink = 0;

-    //All edges by default will map t this.edge = new Array(ALPHABET_SIZE).fill(0);
+    //All edges by default will map to 0 (meaning no edge) this.edge = new Array(ALPHABET_SIZE).fill(0);
 }
 ```